akauppi/GroundLevel-firebase-es/README.md

 WARNING: Changes you make while in "local" mode are LOST WHEN YOU STOP the server.
 This is intentional.
 It's a nice way of starting again, afresh.

 The data used for priming is located in `local/docs.js`.
-You should customize this data to your/your team's liking.
+You should customize this to your/your team's liking.
 At the least update the user ids in the beginning:

 ```
 // Change the user id's to match your own.
 Check them from Firestore console.